metodologia-en-sistemas/ProyectoTareas/README.md

 # ProyectoTareas
-Repositorio inicial de la app climatológica
+Repositorio inicial de la app to do list